 6. Stumpy Meadows Reservoir

-Stumpy Meadows Reservoir — A perfect peaceful rest stop setting surrounding by forest with easy access to the water.
+Stumpy Meadows Reservoir — A perfect peaceful rest stop setting surrounded by forest with easy access to the water.
 Campers come here to while away warm summer days on the lake and enjoy the sights and sounds of the great outdoors.
 The campground provides easy access to both hiking and biking trails.

 7. Historic Georgetown